Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 If stress lowers estrogen and progesterone production, how can it cause estrogen dominance?

-Progesterone is likewise a precursor needed to produce estrogen, testosterone, or cortisol.
+Progesterone is a precursor to produce estrogen, testosterone, or cortisol.
 After stress increases progesterone use for cortisol production, progesterone levels drop more than estrogen levels.

 As a result, estrogen dominance develops by throwing the ratio of the two sex hormones out of balance.